 Working with comments is a great way to get insights about your team and how they are performing, but it's also crucial to always consider user privacy.
 Therefore, the text explaining which group the comment came from will be anonymised in certain scenarios.
+Anonymised comments (hidden) will be visible, but only for the system administrator, at the highest point in the organizational hierarchy.
 Anonymisation can mean different things in different scenarios, so let's get to the bottom of it.

 Three scenarios where the group affiliation will be anonymised:

 1. The group doesn't meet the requirements for anonymity